apache/activemq-artemis/docs/user-manual/en/address-model.md

 In a publish-subscribe scenario, messages are sent to every consumer subscribed to an address.
 JMS topics and MQTT subscriptions are two examples of publish-subscribe messaging.

-To configure an address with publish-subscribe semantics, create an address with the multicast routing tyoe.
+To configure an address with publish-subscribe semantics, create an address with the multicast routing type.

 ![Publish Subscribe](images/addressing-model-pubsub.png)
 Figure 2.
 Publish-Subscribe